RobbieHember/fcgadgets/README.md

 The aim of the package is to maintain the principles and standards applied in Canada’s National GHG Inventory.

-As examples, the demos subpackage walks through demonstrations of Forest Carbon Initiative (FCI) project types:
-* Aerial fertilization
-* Underplanting fire-impacted forests
-* Salvage logging beetle-impacted forests under varying fibre utilization intensities

-## Users
-The fcgadgets

 ## Dependencies
 Much of the in-house background science and analysis in support of the fcgadgets package is organized in the **fcexplore** package.
-The spatial reference system for many projects relies on information and processing from the BC1ha package.
+The spatial reference system for many projects relies on information and processing from the **BC1ha** package.

-## List of modules & methods
+## cbrunner
+The cbrunner subpackage is called to simulate the annual GHG balance for a specified set of homogeneous forest stands.
+Stands are georeferenced within the standard BC spatial reference system.
+The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not spatially.
 ### BiomassFromTASSorTIPSY:
 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
 * Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS